Trafficking Risk in Sub-Saharan African Supply Chains

 Politics

 Benin is a presidential republic in western Africa.[1]
 It is considered one of the most stable democracies in sub-Saharan Africa, having held several elections judged to be free and fair since the country’s transition to democracy in 1991.[2]
 In March 2016, President Patrice Talon was elected for a five-year term.[3]
-While a peaceful transition of power was observed and freedom of expression is generally respected, that state of judicial independence of the Constitutional Court was placed into question when President Talon appointed his personal lawyer as the Court’s president in 2018.[4]
+In April 2021, Talon won a second term election with 86% of the vote, even though, according to Freedom House, the major opposition candidates had been arrested or forced into exile leaving to the competition only two weak opponents.
+Moreover, in the aftermath of the presidential elections the same document reports arbitrary arrests of activists and opposition figures.
+Judicial independence of the Constitutional Court was questioned when President Talon appointed his personal lawyer as the Court’s president in 2018.
+[4]

 Economy